 There shall be only one occupied dwelling unit (house, mobile home, motor home, travel trailer, or recreational vehicles) allowed per assigned lot.
 This dwelling unit shall be so constructed as to meet all applicable health and safety codes, including, for instance, plumbing, septic and electrical codes and the Tribe’s Integrated Development Standards Approved October 2011 and any subsequent amendments.
 If individuals are interested in adding additional dwelling units, they must first request his or her assignment to be subdivided in accordance with Section 11 herein.

 In no event will any travel trailer, motor home or recreational vehicle be allowed on the premises as a permanent dwelling, nor for any residence for more than three (3) months out of each year, unless it meets all pertinent health and safety codes, including, for instance, plumbing, septic and electrical codes.
-One such travel trailer, motor home or recreational vehicle may be stored on the site in addition to the primary dwelling unit, but it may not be used as a residence for more than three (3) months out of each year.
+Travel trailers, motor homes or recreational vehicles may be stored on the site in addition to the primary dwelling unit if they are not inhabited.
 If the Assignee intends for any travel trailer, motor home or recreational vehicle to be a temporary dwelling, for no more than three (3) months out of each year, they shall give notice of the temporary dwelling to the Housing Department prior to anyone moving into the temporary dwelling or at the latest within 24 hours of the start of the use of the temporary dwelling.

 Dwellings on an assignment or assignment land shall not be rented out for any purpose, including commercial rentals such as an Airbnb or VRBO, etc.